teamEMARK/ReloadTaskButton/README.md

 Prerequisites:
   - created reload task
-  - security rule for user to read access for reload tasks
+  - security rule for user to read access for reloadtask*
   - security rule for user to read access for ExecutionResult* and executionsession* resource
+  - security rule for user to read and update application

 Configuration:
   - Refresh interval in ms - interval for reload task status check